trixi-framework/TrixiParticles.jl/docs/src/systems/rigid_body.md

 boundary model used for fluid-structure interaction; see [Boundary Models](@ref boundary_models) for that part of the rigid-body setup.

-The previous name `RigidBoundaryContactModel` remains available as a compatibility alias.

 ```@autodocs
 Modules = [TrixiParticles]
 Pages = [joinpath("schemes", "structure", "rigid_body", "contact_models.jl")]